ugorji/android-conversation-backup/README.txt

 fixes

 - fixed potential out of memory error as we held onto each attachment in memory while uploading
-- added contact name to the json for easy correlation
+- added contact name in the messages view for easy correlation
-- added search to the UI (so you can filter by name
+- added search to the UI (so you can filter by name, number, call type / message type, etc)
+- changed how viewing works, so it works on Google Chrome and all browsers
+- allow selecting specific contacts through contacts picker
+- improved viewing performance

+view for sms, mms, incoming, outgoing, etc

+ie flags column

+search can specify many things
+- we will tokenize on space and comma
+- then we will take each token, and check in each row
+- then we will find all matches, and have those ones be visible

+make everything faster

+so u can filter for: mms ibongile incoming missed etc